 which leads to:

-So if air resistance is proportional to v2, then distance fallen is proportional to the square root of the object's weight, so an object twice as heavy would fall about 1.4 times as far in the same time, and object three times as heavy would fall about 1.7 times as far in the same time, etc.
+So if air resistance is proportional to v2, then distance fallen is proportional to the square root of the object's weight, so an object twice as heavy would fall about 1.4 times as far in the same time (instead of twice as far), and object three times as heavy would fall about 1.7 times as far in the same time (instead of 3 times as far), etc.